 For older children, introducing them to historical Christian art can be a way to deepen their understanding of the Bible and its place in art history.
 Art was a huge tool though History to tell who God is and what He has done!

 Art can encompass so much more than drawing and painting.
 God has given creativity to all people.
 It just looks different and can come in various forms and amounts.
 Art is a way to express the heART in a creative way.

 There are no other creations in nature that can do Art and creativity and also learn new concepts.
 Creativity produces creative thinkers, explorers, troubleshooters, inventors, risk takers, thought provokers, storytellers and an amazing array of visual and audible beauty to experience.
-Click here to read more about why creativity is important and more importantly, why your creativity is important to God.

 There are so many ways to combine Bible and Art together.
 Coloring pages, illustrating, doodling, Bible journaling, music, poetry and sewing are just some of those ways.
 How can you combine Bible with Art using your creative abilities?

 Teaching Bible art lessons to kids can be a great way to help them connect with God and express their faith using their creativity!
 Here are some tips and ideas to help you get started: